11 Jun, 2023

 Mining software: MultiMiner.

 MultiMiner is a free, open-source software developed in 2013.
-It uses the BFGMiner mining engine and a GUI to set up your mining rig conveniently.
+It uses the BFGMiner mining engine and a GUI to conveniently set up your mining rig.
 Its simple UI provides instructions for joining mining pools, making it easy for newbies to get on board.

 Its installation requires no technical knowledge and is compatible with CPU, GPU, and ASIC hardware.
 Furthermore, it runs on Mac, Windows, and Linux OS.
 MultiMiner enables remote control for managing mining strategies.